pawangupta079/Course-selling-app/README.md

 ## Create a course selling app

 ﻿﻿Initialize a new Node.is project
-﻿﻿Add Express, jsonwebtoken to it as a dependency ﻿﻿Create index. is
+﻿﻿Add Express, jsonwebtoken, mongoose to it as a dependency ﻿﻿Create index. is
-﻿﻿Add route skeleton for user login, signup, purchase a course, see course ﻿﻿Add routes for admin login, admin signup, create a course, delete a course, add course content ﻿﻿Add middlewares for user and admin auth
+﻿﻿Add route skeleton for user login, signup, purchase a course, see all courses sees the purchased courses ﻿﻿Add routes for admin login, admin signup, create a course, delete a course, add course content ﻿﻿Add middlewares for user and admin auth
 ﻿﻿Add a database (mongodb), use doten to store the database connection string